Aelto/task-runner/README.md

 # task-runner

-a simple task runner in Rust for Node.js.
+a minimalist task runner in Rust for Node/Python/...

 # Usage
 ## Folders hierarchy